 GOES-R Program Systems Engineering (PSE) serves as the integrator between the Ground Segment and Space Segment, ensuring that all development activities (including spacecraft, instruments, launch services, ground systems, antennas and products) are sufficiently integrated to ensure mission success.

 Users’ requirements and program constraints, appropriate to the mission are captured in the GOES-R Series Level I Requirements Document (LIRD) .
 PSE is responsible for translating the Level I user requirements into Level II mission requirements.
 Level II mission requirements include the top-level system requirements for the end-to-end GOES-R series system.
 The Level II mission requirements that form the validation basis for the overall mission requirements are documented in the GOES-R Series Mission Requirements Document (MRD) .

 All requirements are tracked to ensure they satisfy user needs and mission objectives and facilitate verification.
 PSE assesses the impacts of changes to requirements to ensure they do not impact the system’s ability to achieve overall mission objectives.
 The LIRD and the MRD document the full set of the technical performance requirements for the GOES-R series.
-The delivery of key performance parameters from the on-board primary instrument observations to end users reflects the GOES-R primary mission.
+The delivery of key performance parameters from the on-board primary instrument observations to end users reflects the primary mission.

-The Concept of Operations (CONOPS) provides a general framework of how GOES-R will operate.
-The CONOPS was developed by GOES-R and coordinated with NOAA and NASA operational groups.
+The Concept of Operations (CONOPS) provides a general framework of how the GOES-R series will operate.
+The CONOPS was developed by the GOES-R program and coordinated with NOAA and NASA operational groups.
 PSE will maintain and update the CONOPS throughout the lifetime of the program.

 Program Systems Engineering will oversee Flight and Ground Segment Project architecture design and development efforts to ensure that there is consistency across the program with mission requirements.
-GOES-R basic functional architecture is shown in the illustration to the right.
+GOES-R series basic functional architecture is shown in the illustration to the right.